-We also wish to thank former Town Council members, Chris Lecates and Dave Anderson, and former Planning Commission members, Gary Tonge, Michael Barlow, John Painter, Bob Ricker, Sue Barlow, AND Justin Illian for their input and participation.
+We also wish to thank former Town Council members, Chris Lecates and Dave Anderson, and former Planning Commission members, Gary Tonge, Michael Barlow, John Painter, Bob Ricker, Sue Barlow, and Justin Illian for their input and participation.
+We would also like to thank Connie Holland, former State Planning Director, for her many years of service and dedication to planning in the State of Delaware.